Topology and Geometry of the Berkovich Ramification Locus for Rational Functions: Introduction

-A rational function $\varphi \in k(z)$ can act via an inseparable morphism on the local rings of certain points in $\Berk$; Rivera-Letelier calls this ``inseparable reduction at a type~II point.''
-(The adjective ``type~II'' refers to Berkovich's classification of points of $\Berk$.)
-We give a natural extension of Rivera-Letelier's definition to all points of $\Berk$.
-The idea is to enlarge the field $k$ in such a way that all points of interest become type~II points.
-This notion is independent of the choice of field extension.

-The space $\Berk$ carries a second topology, called the strong topology.
-As an application of our work on extension of scalars and and inseparable reduction, we give the following characterization of the strong interior of the ramification locus for the strong topology on $\Berk$.
+A rational function $\varphi \in k(z)$ can act via an inseparable morphism on the local rings of certain points of $\Berk$; Rivera-Letelier calls this ``inseparable reduction at a type~II point.''
+We give a natural extension of Rivera-Letelier's definition to all points of $\Berk$ by enlarging the field $k$ in such a way that all non-classical points become type~II points.
+As an application of this work on extension of scalars and inseparable reduction, we are able to give a natural characterization of the interior of the ramification locus for the strong topology on $\Berk$.

 \begin{thmB}[Interior Points] Let $\varphi \in k(z)$ be a nonconstant rational function. \begin{enumerate} \item The set of points at which $\varphi$ has inseparable reduction coincides with the strong interior of the Berkovich ramification locus. \item The ramification locus has empty weak interior unless $\varphi$ is itself inseparable, in which case $\Ram_\varphi = \Berk$ \end{enumerate} \end{thmB}